sbg/Mitty/Readme.md

 before sequencing errors were introduced.
 The qnames in `lq.txt` can be a subset of those in `lqc.txt`.

-The BQ profile of the sample FASTQ generated by this command (generated by FASTQC)
+The BQ profile of the sample FASTQ generated by this command (generated by FASTQC) looks like

 Mate 1:
 ![FASTQC screenshot showing BQ distribution](docs/images/1kg-pcr-free-corrupt-fastqc-r1.png?raw=true "FASTQC screenshot showing BQ distribution")